timm/tested/README.md

  src="https://zenodo.org/badge/569981645.svg" alt="DOI"></a><br>
 <a href="/LICENSE.md">&copy;2022,2023</a> by <a href="http://menzies.us">Tim Menzies</a></p>

-Homely, the
+# Introduction to TESTED

+TL;DR

+> TESTED is a demonstration that semi-supervised multi-objective explanation algorithms are surprisingly easy to build.
+Such algorithms support "stakeholder testing" where humans want to sort and discover the best and worst things, without having to offer too much information on each thing.
+Once discovered, TESTED can also offer advice on how to make bad things better.

+Hopefully,
 software  built by people like me (i.e. a developer) is used by other people
 (i.e. the stakeholders[^stake]).
 How can those stakeholders verify if the built software is right, or validate that the right software is being built?

-Stakeholder testing is different to developer testing.
+The problem with
-Stakeholders typically understand less about what goes on inside the code.
+stakeholder testing is that, typically, they do not understand everything  about what goes on inside the code.
 Hence they need:
 - [_semi-supervised_learning](#semi-supervised-learning):
     which only needs opinions on very small,